Aoibheannmangan/test-scheduler/README.md

 After Signing up/ logging in, a JWT token will be supplied in local storage.
 This will be checked and no API or database operations can be performed without it.
 Forgot password is a page the user can navigate to if they have forgot the password to reset.
 It is not connected to the database and runs off of the old local storage functionality.
 __TODO: CHANGE FROM LOCAL STORAGE__

+## Documentation

+There is documentation for this project using MKDocs Material.
+JS functions, API and DB functionality is covered in it.
+This documentation is throughout this code but may be easier if you clicked [here](https://aoibheannmangan.github.io/test-scheduler/)